oscar-system/oscar-website/install.md

 |     |  |     |  |     |  |     |  |    |
  -----    -----    -----   -     -  -     -

-...combining (and extending) GAP, Hecke, Nemo, Polymake and Singular Version 0.5.0 ...
+...combining (and extending) ANTIC, GAP, Polymake and Singular Version 0.6.0 ...
  ... which comes with absolutely no warranty whatsoever
 Type: '?Oscar' for more information
-(c) 2019-2020 by The Oscar Development Team
+(c) 2019-2021 by The Oscar Development Team

 julia>
 ```